 I'm a student or staff member and I'm concerned I may have coronavirus.
 What do I need to do?

-If you have symptoms of coronavirus (a high temperature or a new, continuous cough), you should self-isolate and use the online NHS 111 coronavirus service.
+If you have symptoms of coronavirus (a high temperature, a new, continuous cough, or loss or change to your sense of smell or taste), you should self-isolate and use the online NHS 111 coronavirus service.

 Students or staff who are self-isolating because they or anyone in their household has symptoms (however mild) of coronavirus should also email email@example.com .
 Staff should also inform their line manager.